Copa América: Renewal, name and format change (1975–1987)

-Renewal
+Host rotation (1987–2015)

 In 1986, CONMEBOL decided to return to having one country host the tournament and to contest it every other year.
 From 1987 until 2001, the event was hosted every two years in rotation by the ten members of the confederation.
 The format would remain constant with a first round of groups, but the final round stage ranged from being a new, final round-robin group or a single-elimination system to decide the winner.
 This renewal helped the tournament, which began to receive television coverage in Europe and North America.
 The 1987 Copa América was held in Argentina; this was the first time the nation had hosted an edition in 28 years.
 Despite entering as heavy favorites for being the reigning world champions (having won the 1986 FIFA World Cup), playing at home and having a team largely composed of its World Cup winners led by the legendary Diego Maradona, Argentina would finish in a disappointing fourth place after being beaten by defending champions Uruguay 0–1 in the semifinals.
 Uruguay would defeat a surprisingly strong Chilean squad who made it to the final, disposing of the powerful Brazil 4–0 on the group stage.

 Brazil lifted its first official international title since the 1970 FIFA World Cup upon winning the 1989 Copa América held on home soil.
 Argentina, in turn, won the Copa América after 32 long years in 1991 in Chile, thanks to a refreshed squad led by the prolific goalscorer Gabriel Batistuta.
 The 1993 Copa América tournament in Ecuador would take its current form.
 Along with the usual ten teams, CONMEBOL invited two countries from CONCACAF to participate, Mexico and the United States.